McCloudS/subgen/README.md

 * Move it to a different API/Webhook
 * There might be an OpenAI native CPU version now?
 If so, it might be better since it's natively in python

+Will I update or maintain this?
+Likely not.
+I built this for my own use, and will fix and push issues that directly impact my own usage.
+Unfortunately, I don't have the time or expertise to manage an active project like this.

 # Additional reading:

 * https://github.com/ggerganov/whisper.cpp/issues/89 (Benchmarks)